microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 This file contains the names of the 1,000 categories that the model is trained to recognize.
 For example, if the model recognizes an object of category 504, you can read line 504 of the **categories.txt** file to find out that the name of the recognized category is "coffee mug."

-The **model.ell** file and a **categories.txt** file are now in the directory.
+The **model.ell** file and a **categories.txt** file are now in your directory.

 ## Compile the model

 Deploying an ELL model to the Raspberry Pi using C++ requires two steps.
 First, the ELL compiler compiles `model.ell` into machine code.
-Next, you prepare to wrap the compiled model in a CMake project.
-The result of this step is a special CMake project that contains all of the configurations and settings needed to compile and link the ELL model into a demo executable.

-These steps are performed by the **wrap** tool.
-Run **wrap** as follows, replacing `<ELL-root>` with the path to the location where you have cloned ELL, as described in the installation instructions for your platform.
+Next, you create a special CMake project that contains all of the configurations and settings needed to compile and link the ELL model into an application.
+Both of these steps are performed by the **wrap** tool.
+Run **wrap** as follows, replacing `<ELL-root>` with the path to the ELL root directory (the directory where you cloned the ELL repository).

 ```shell
 python <ELL-root>/tools/wrap/wrap.py model.ell --language cpp --target pi3 --outdir model
 ```

-The **wrap** command line option **--target pi3** tells it to generate machine code for execution on the Raspberry Pi device.
-The **--outdir model** option  tells the **wrap** tool to put the output files in a directory named **model**.
-After that, you'll see the following output.
+The command line option **--target pi3** tells **wrap** to generate machine code for execution on the Raspberry Pi device.
+The **--outdir model** option tells **wrap** to put the output files in a directory named **model**.
+After running **wrap**, you'll see the following output.

 ```
     compiling model...